After the affair

 After the Affair…what next?
 I want to tell you a secret.

 Most all-purpose therapists don’t like couples therapy, but what they often are most uncomfortable with is a couple coming in after the affair has been discovered (usually) or disclosed (rarely).
 After the affair is on the table is a very rough time for most couples…and all-purpose therapists.

 Challenges like managing fear, rage and soul-shaking grief.
-Your therapist must not only be comfortable engaging with these feelings, they must be at the same time, skillfully help you to regulate them if your marriage is to endure.
+Your therapist must not only be comfortable engaging with these feelings, but they must also be at the same time, skillfully help you to regulate them if your marriage is to endure.

 Here are some ideas on what to expect if you decide to get science-based couples therapy after the affair is out in the open.
 Be sure to discuss these science-based ideas with any therapist you are interviewing.